thoughtspot/thoughtspot.github.io/_admin/ts-cloud/connect-data.md

 4. On the **Snowflake connection details** interface, enter the information for your Snowflake data source.

-    Refer to the [Snowflake connection reference]({{ site.baseurl }}/data-integrate/embrace/embrace-snowflake-reference.html#) for more information on each of the specific attributes you must enter for your connection.
+    See [Connect to Snowflake from ThoughtSpot Cloud]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-snowflake.html#connection-properties) for more information on each of the specific attributes you must enter for your connection.

 5. (Optional) Provide additional key-value pairs that you must have to set up your connection to Snowflake: